srobo/docs/simulator/simulated_robot.md

 The simulator contains a pre-built robot model that can be controlled using the sr-robot3 library.
 The robot is a differential drive robot with a camera and a variety of sensors to sense its environment with.
-For the SR2025 competition, the robot has been equipped with a vacuum pump on on a lifting arm to pick up tokens.
+For the SR2025 competition, the robot has been equipped with a vacuum pump on on a lifting arm to pick up pallets.

 <div class="info" style="display: flex;">
 The simulated sensors and motors are not perfectly accurate and have artificial noise included to more closely reflect reality.